msalibian/RobStatTM/README.md

 # RobStatTM

-This repository contains the companion package to the upcoming 2nd edition of the book [Robust Statistics: Theory and Methods](https://www.wiley.com/go/maronna/robust), by Ricardo Maronna, Doug Martin, Victor Yohai and Matias Salibian-Barrera.
+This repository contains a development version of the companion package to the upcoming 2nd edition of the book [Robust Statistics: Theory and Methods](https://www.wiley.com/go/maronna/robust), by Ricardo Maronna, Doug Martin, Victor Yohai and Matias Salibian-Barrera.

-* The package has been submitted to CRAN and we expect it to be available there soon.
+* The latest official version of the package is available on [CRAN](https://cran.r-project.org/package=RobStatTM).
+You should probably use [that version](https://cran.r-project.org/package=RobStatTM).
-* To install it directly from GitHub, install the `devtools` package and then use
+* To install this "development" version use
 ```
 devtools::install_github("msalibian/RobStatTM")
 ```
 * The scripts reproducing the examples and figures in the book can be found [here](inst/scripts).

-### Bug reports
+#### Bug reports

 A bug is a reproducible problem that is caused by the code in the package.
 Good bug reports are extremely helpful.
 Please follow the guidelines below to submit your bug report.

-#### Guidelines for bug reports:
+##### Guidelines for bug reports:

 We use [GitHub issues](https://guides.github.com/features/issues/) to track and solve potential bugs in our package.
 When submitting your bug report please: